dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 rsync will require that machine keys get exchanged.
 This is doable and not terribly hard with automation, but what happens when one of the nodes eventually dies.
 Either you, or some automation/orchestration you've written needs to reconfigure these jobs so the two new nodes are now talking.
-Doable, but in the proposed solution all this data was stored on the EBS and you never had to sync anything.
+Doable, but in the proposed solution all this data was stored on the NFS volume and you never had to sync anything.
 When nodes fail and/or are replaced you don't need to reconfigure anything, the data is "just there".
 So this is one of those places where we can both simplify things as well as raise the level of self healing the system is able to perform.

-What about NFS you say?
+What about sharing the NFS across the instances you say?
 Sure, its an option, but look at those instructions and how specific some of those paths are.
 This one really made me winch a little:

 > Note: The failover_configuration_directory should not be mirrored across OpsCenter installs when configuring OpsCenter to support failover